🎬Due to Production, Shrewsbury Prison will be closed from 25th - 28th September. We will reopen as normal on 29th September.🎬 Book now

-Visits, the only place within the prisons walls where prisoners can meet with people from outside the jail.
+Visits, the only place within the prison walls where prisoners can meet with people from outside the jail.
 Learn about the number of visits a prisoner was entitled to, how long visits would last and why this area had the highest level of security and scrutiny within the prison.Book Now

-Explore the Executioners bedroom, where many an executioner spent the night before sending the condemned man through the drop.
+Explore the Executioner’s bedroom, where many an executioner spent the night before sending the condemned man through the drop.
 Albert Pierrepoint would have stayed in this very room.

 The Execution Room, one of the darkest places within the prison due to its previous usage.
 A total of eight men lost their lives in this room after committing horrendous crimes.
 Learn about George Riley the last man to be executed at Shrewsbury Prison in 1961.
-Hear the stories of how executions happened, why public executions were outlawed and why the death penalty was removed altogether in 1965.
+Hear the stories of how executions happened, why public executions were outlawed and why The Death Penalty was removed altogether in 1965.
 And what made Albert Pierrepoint the world’s most well-known executioner?

-The guided tours are very popular, so we advise booking in advance.Book Now
+The Guided Tours are very popular, so we advise booking in advance.Book Now